devoldemar/php-ssh2-client/README.md

-# SSH2 / SFTP client
+# SSH2 / SFTP client for PHP application
-Simple client which implements solutions for typical SSH and SFTP operations.
-Supports custom logger and terminal settings per instance in order to be easily integrated to existing application.
-Based on php-ssh2 library and compatible with all its versions starting from 0.9.0.
-For that purpose it contains possible workarounds for previously known bugs.
+Single-class wrapper and solution for typical tasks over SSH and SFTP connection.
+It supports custom logger and terminal settings per instance in order to be easily integrated to an existing application (Yii, Laravel, Symphony, etc).
+The project is based on php-ssh2 library and compatible with all its versions starting from 0.9.0.
+For that purpose it takes into account reported bugs and peculiarities of usage.

-On Linux php-ssh2 library can be installed from system repository, or as a PECL package, or manually, see https://www.php.net/manual/en/ssh2.installation.php
+On Linux php-ssh2 library can be easily installed from software repository, or as a PECL package, or manually, see https://www.php.net/manual/en/ssh2.installation.php

 ## Requirements
   * PHP 5.4+ with ssh2 extension installed
+  * PHPUnit framework for tests, version 8.5.33 (PHP 7.2+)

+## Testing
+Tested to work with PHP 5.6, 7.2, 7.4 and 8.1.
+Built-in test case under `tests` directory requires PHP 7.2+.
+Compatibility with PHP 5.4-5.6 (and corresponding version of PHPUnit) can be reached after just removal of return type declarations.

 ## Installation via composer
 Add the repo information in your composer.json: